 Bath provides everything that a bookworm could want.
 Eat at a centuries-old pub, wander the friendly cobbled streets, visit some of the unique museums, and pay a visit to all of these wonderful Bath bookshops.
 Every bookworm is at home in Bath, and the bookshops of Bath are a big reason why.

 1) Mr B’s Emporium of Reading Delights

 A bookshop with a name this glorious couldn’t live anywhere but Bath.
 It fits this friendly city so perfectly.
 Once inside, you’ll immediately see the appeal of Mr. B’s Emporium of Reading Delights.

-A bookstore with a name this glorious couldn’t live anywhere but Bath.
-Once inside, you’ll immediately see the appeal.
-The award-winning store is filled with natural light, and is also the right kind of cramped, where every turn of the body yields a new bookshelf or display to admire.
+This award-winning Bath bookshop is flooded with natural light, and is also the right kind of cramped, where every turn of the body yields a new bookshelf or display to admire and be tempted by.

 Upstairs hides a fantastic little secret: the reading room.
-This is a tiny space with sunlight flooding in, a few chairs to perch upon, and a quiet calm in which to read as you flick through a few chosen temptations.
+This is a tiny but bright and comforting space, a few chairs to perch upon, and a quiet calm in which to read as you flick through a few chosen temptations.

 Website | Address: 14-15, John St, Bath BA1 2JL, United Kingdom